Cell Phone Forensics

 Digital evidence on a cell phone can help an attorney develop an evidence strategy that may determine his or her theory of the case and identify persuasive arguments.
 An expert witness can produce and testify to the cell phone evidence in court.
 Litigating it successfully can prove the client’s claims and defenses and win or advantageously settle the case.

-In the majority of legal cases, the cell phone investigator can recover and analyze the cell phone’s evidence and generate forensic tool reports for the legal team’s review for an average cost of $3,000 to $5,000.
+In most legal cases, the cell phone investigator can recover and analyze the cell phone’s evidence and generate forensic tool reports for the legal team’s review for an average cost of $3,500 to $5,000.
 Each smartphone takes approximately 8 to 12 hours of lab time.
 Factors that go to cost include how much storage or memory capacity is built into the smartphone.
 How accessible the smartphone’s evidence is given possible damage, missing or incorrect passcodes, or data encryption.
 And how many hours of analysis are needed.
 Last, a critical factor is how many cell phone forensic tools are required to recover and analyze the material evidence upon which the dispute will turn, especially deleted or hidden evidence.

-App evidence recovery from cell phones depends on the make and model of the cell phone and the particular app which is the target of the goal of the examination.
+App evidence recovery from cell phones depends on the make and model of the cell phone and the particular app, which is the target of the goal of the examination.
 Every third-party app records the user’s data in different ways.
-It is difficult for the cell phone expert to know whether deleted information can or cannot be recovered from an app without first analyzing the device and the app in question.
+It is difficult for the cell phone expert to know whether deleted information can or cannot be recovered from an app without analyzing the device and the app in question.
 The more popular the app, the better the chances to recover the evidence because of better support by more cell phone forensic tools.

-Usually just overnight to recover the evidence.
+It usually takes just overnight to recover the evidence.
 If picked up locally, Carney Forensics’ courier can usually return it the next day.
 If it is delivered to the lab by an overnight carrier, it usually takes a day or two.
 Please make sure all passcodes are available to the cell phone expert and report any cell phone damage.

 Packaging the phone: